What is search intent?

 There are many benefits to taking into account a user’s search intent – from improved organic traffic to better UX and matching queries accurately.
 If you’re not already doing so, then it’s time to start incorporating it into your SEO strategy!

-10 Benefits of optimizing your main content for search intent:
+10 Benefits of optimising your main content for search intent:

 2. Higher rankings: Optimizing your content for search intent will help you rank higher in SERPs, which can drive more traffic to your site.